-Today on the bench I’m going to show you how to replace the heating element in a B003A soldering iron.
-It’s a fairly simple process but the catch 22 is that you’ll need a second iron to perform this repair.
+Today we're going to show you how to replace the heating element in a B003A soldering iron.
+It’s a fairly simple process but the catch is that you’ll need a second iron to perform this repair.
 If you’ve got a rework station like the Aoyue 968A+ you may be able to use the heat gun but I just used a basic iron here.
 These steps will apply to most irons with solder elements so let’s get started.

 TESTING YOUR IRON